The 2025 Summer Housing application is now open for eligible students who remain in Lawrence for the summer semester.

 12. Communication

-1. Housing & Residence Life will make every attempt to communicate with you as needed either by email or by phone.
-The email of record for Housing & Residence Life is your KU email address.
+1. KU Housing & Residence Life will make every attempt to communicate with you as needed either by email or by phone.
+The email of record for KU Housing & Residence Life is your KU email address.
 The phone number of record is the phone number associated with your official university student record.

 13. Cancellation by the University